Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/semianalytic.md

 $$
 </div>

-This integro-differential equation is simplified into a pure-differential one by introducing the constant parameter $\Omega$, defined as:[cite: 7]
+This integro-differential equation is simplified into a pure-differential one by introducing the constant parameter $\Omega$, defined as:

 <div style="background:#f7f7f7; padding:15px; border-left:4px solid #4a90e2; border-radius:6px; margin:20px 0;">
 $$